 If you have a high credit score, you’re more likely to be approved for credit than if you have a low credit score.

-You can access your Equifax credit report free for life through our partner, CredAbility.
+You can access your Equifax credit report free for life through our member-only platform, CredAbility.

 Experian credit score range